How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 What Reduces Net Income?

-• Higher manufacturing costs or supply chain logistics discomfort
+• Higher manufacturing costs or supply chain issues

-• Added overheads like rent or salaries without similar revenue growth.
+• Added overheads like rent or salaries without matching revenue growth

 Net Income vs. Gross Profit vs. Operating Income